ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

     # the above should be the name you gave to the CoreOS image in cPouta
 ```

-So now that we have Kontena's master SSL certificate and parameters in place, we can proceed with its installation:
+So now that we have Kontena's master SSL certificate and parameters in place, we can proceed with the installation:

 ```shell
 $ openstack stack create --parameter image=CoreOS --template heat-kontena-master.yml Kontena-Master